antoniolimajr89/vraptor-restfulie/README.md

 Installing
 ========================

-If you need use client restfulie also, add the dependency
+If you need use client restfulie also, add the dependency and add dependency of this plugin

 ```xml
 <dependency>